bobbingwide/oik-weight-zone-shipping/README.md

 * FREE shipping in selected weight ranges
 * Default rates using the Rest of the World shipping zone
 * Maximum cart weight
-* WooCommerce 2.6, 3.0 and above
+* WooCommerce 2.6 and above
-* Available in English, French and Swedish
+* Internationalised
 * Handling fee as fixed rate or percentage of total cart cost